morpheusthewhite/oplistings/README.md

 ## Caveat

 Since `listings` package does not support keywords of more words, `subject to` and `not in` have been splitten.
-That means that writing `subject` in a document will highlight it even if it is alone and doesn't have any particular meaning for OPL.
+That means that writing `subject` in a `lstlistings` environment will highlight it even if it is alone and doesn't have any particular meaning for OPL.